Exclusive: OnePlus 7T will have 23% faster charging with Warp Charge 30T

 Huawei, Samsung and Oppo are also leaders pushing fast phone charging to their limits, but OnePlus uses decidedly different technology to increase its speeds.

-"Our latest Warp Charge delivers 6A at 5V to attain 30W," Laud revealed.
+"Our latest Warp Charge delivers 6A at 5V to attain 30W," Lau revealed.

 "Compared to other charging technology that rely on high voltage, Warp Charge 30T is able fast charge without overheating, even enabling phone users the capability to game while they charge their devices."